 1. Subheaders stop your readers nodding off

 However thrillingly au courant your use of language is, every content writer knows that there are just some topics that don’t always keep readers excited from start to finish.
 Imagine you’ve been given content-writing titles about liability insurance policies, or provincial petrol prices.
 Informative?
 Sure.
 Necessary?
 Oh yes.
 A cultural white-knuckle ride for John Q. Citizen?
-No. Subheaders are like a roundabout on a straight, long road; they keep a reader’s interest and guide them along the route.
+No. Subheaders are like a roundabout on a long, straight road; they keep a reader’s interest and guide them along the route.
 Er, but without offering them the chance to turn left.

 2. Subheaders break up big chunks of text